Top Gun: Danger Zone

-Plot
+Gameplay

-Danger Zone (Top Gun) is a flight simulator where the player has the opportunity to fly with training instructors, and is then able to compete against 12 classmates, while a split screen allows two players to fly simultaneously.
+Top Gun: Danger Zone is a combat flight simulator where the player has the opportunity to fly with training instructors, and is then able to compete against 12 classmates, while a split screen allows two players to fly simultaneously.

 Reception

-The game was reviewed in 1992 in Dragon #181 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
+The game was reviewed in 1992 in Dragon #181 by Patricia Hartley and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 2 out of 5 stars.